bigjohnson/vanillaJavascriptWebsocketMqttFormSync/README.md

 - Multiple selection lists
 - Slider

-The code need can be run standalone from you hd or hosted on webserver and need an websocket mqtt server.
+The code need can be run standalone from you hd or hosted on webserver and need a websocket mqtt server.

 You can test it online at this link: https://www.panu.it/mqttjavascript/mqttjs_06.html